AdobeDocs/commerce-admin.en/help/stores-purchase/shopping-assisted-cart-manage.md

 ## Transfer an item

-You can transfer items to the cart from a customer's wish list, as well as recently viewed, compared, or ordered items.
+You can transfer items to the cart from a customer's wish list, and recently viewed, compared, or ordered items.
 The number of items in each section appears in parentheses after the section header.

 1. Expand ![Expansion selector](../assets/icon-display-expand.png) one of the following sections: